Surveillance and intelligence

 This data dashboard, alongside the data produced by the Joint Biosecurity Centre, will provide local Health Protection Boards with national data and intelligence.

 National and international surveillance and sampling are critical to identifying new variants of COVID-19.
-While it is not unusual for viruses to mutate and new variants to emerge it is critical than any Variants of Concern (VOC) are identified and picked up as quickly as possible.
+While it is not unusual for viruses to mutate and new variants to emerge it is critical that any variants of concern (VOC) are identified and picked up as quickly as possible.

-Public Health England plays a crucial role in informing the Director of Public Health of the notification of any new VOC’s found within their local authority area.
+The UK Health Security Agency (UKHSA) plays a crucial role in informing the Director of Public Health of the notification of any new VOC found within their local authority area.

 To complement the national data dashboard, local data and intelligence gathered from partners and through local incident management teams and outbreak control teams, will be vital to ensure an effective tactical response to local outbreaks.